 Any regulatory approvals that we receive for our potential drug candidates will be subject to limitations on the approved indicated uses for which the drug candidate may be marketed and promoted or to the conditions of approval (including the potential for a requirement to implement a Risk Evaluation and Mitigation Strategy) or contain requirements for potentially costly post-marketing testing.
 We will be required to report certain adverse reactions and production problems, if any, to the FDA and comparable foreign regulatory authorities.
 Any new legislation addressing drug safety issues could result in delays in drug development or commercialization, or increased costs to assure compliance.
 The FDA and other agencies, including the Department of Justice, closely regulate and monitor the post-approval marketing and promotion of drug candidates to ensure that they are manufactured, marketed and distributed only for the approved indications and in accordance with the provisions of the approved labeling.
 We will have to comply with requirements concerning advertising and promotion for our potential drug candidates.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the drug candidate's approved label.
 As such, we may not promote our potential drug candidates for indications or uses for which they do not have approval.
 The holder of an approved NDA must submit new or supplemental applications and obtain approval for certain changes to the approved drug candidate labeling, or manufacturing process.
 We could also be asked to conduct post-marketing clinical trials to verify the safety and efficacy of our potential drug candidates in general or in specific patient subsets.
 If original marketing approval was obtained via the accelerated approval pathway, we could be required to conduct a successful post-marketing clinical trial to confirm clinical benefit for our drug candidates.
-An unsuccessful post-marketing study or failure to complete such a study could result in the withdrawal of marketing approval.

-If a regulatory agency discovers previously unknown problems with a drug, such as adverse events of unanticipated severity or frequency, or problems with the facility where the drug candidate is manufactured, or disagrees with the promotion, marketing or labeling of a drug candidate, such regulatory agency may impose restrictions on that drug candidate or us, including requiring withdrawal of the drug candidate from the market.
+An unsuccessful post-m requiring withdrawal of the drug candidate from the market.
 If we fail to comply with applicable regulatory requirements, a regulatory agency or enforcement authority may, among other things:

+If a regulatory agency discovers previously unknown problems with a drug or device, such as adverse events of unanticipated severity or frequency, or problems with the facility where the drug candidate is manufactured, or disagrees with the promotion, marketing or labeling of a drug candidate, such regulatory agency may impose restrictions on that drug candidate or us, including